VirtualSpaceExplorers/VirtualColony/README.md

 Using Unity version: [Download => 2019.4.0f1](https://unity3d.com/get-unity/download/archive)

 Our 3D models can be authored in anything that supports the FBX format.
-Several of our models are made in Blender.
-Recommended to use Blender 2.8x.x for the newest features because it is open source and free to use!
-[Download Latest Blender Here](https://www.blender.org/)
+Several of our models are made in Blender 2.83--it's open source and free to use!
+[Download Latest Blender Here](https://www.blender.org/)  Unity needs Blender 2.83 to be the default application when you double-click .blend files for it to import them correctly.

 # Main Branch Specifications
 This branch uses the Unity builtin rendering pipeline, to support WebGL, PCs, devices, and VR with maximum performance and portability.